SheerinIbrahim/AI_Projects/Hand-gesture-balloon-game/README.md

-# 🎈 PalmPop - Hand Gesture Balloon Game
+# 🎈 Hand Gesture Balloon Game

 PalmPop is an interactive OpenCV-based game where you pop balloons using hand gestures detected via your webcam!
 Raise your palm to pause the game, and use your index finger to pop floating balloons.